|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 Besides building the icosahedral globe, other material covered in the class is

 The model platonic solids are made of drinking straw sides and (deformable) silicon rubber vertices.
-Despite the deformable vertics, the tetrahedron, octahedron and icosahedron have triangular faces and are rigid, when you press on them.
-The cube (hexahedron, with square faces) and the dodecahedron (pentagonal faces) are floppy.
+Despite the deformable vertics, the tetrahedron, octahedron and icosahedron (with triangular faces) are rigid.
+On the other hand, both the cube (hexahedron, with square faces) and the dodecahedron (pentagonal faces) are floppy.
 Early in the class I ask the kids if they can figure out why some of the Platonic solids are rigid and some floppy.
-For the first 10 years, I encouraged them try out the models themselves during the class and, if they have an answer, to let me know quietly (so not to let the cat out of the bag to the rest of the class).
+For the first 10 years, I encouraged them try out the models themselves, during their spare time in the class and, if they have an answer, to let me know quietly (so not to let the cat out of the bag to the rest of the class).
 About half the time, some student figures it out (or already knows, I can't tell which).
 I had expected that most students would figure it out.
 As I discovered accidentally in 2011 (see below), the reason the kids weren't figuring out the answer, was that they had no spare time and I wasn't giving the kids enough time to play with the models.

-The trusses and the earlier versions of the Platonic solids were made from toothpicks and hot glue.
-These took several sunday afternoons.
+The trusses and the earlier versions of the Platonic solids were made from toothpicks and hotglue.
+Making these models took several sunday afternoons.
 (Buy your toothpicks all at once; toothpicks bought a year later, at the same store, in the same type of box, were a different length.)

 By the wonders of digital editing, on combining videos from four different classes, the students give correct answers to all the questions.